 Your Action Items

 We will send instructions for accessing the Branch Custom Export API in a future email.
 It will involve simply adding an additional query parameter - &branch_redirect - to your existing requests to the TUNE Export API.

 Phase 1 - Export data via both the TUNE and Branch Export APIs.
 Compare the data.
 Ensure that data returned from the Branch Custom Export API works with your ETL jobs.

-Phase 2 - Make requests to the Branch Custom Export API for current data.
-Instructions for making requests to the Branch Custom Export API will be shared shortly via email.
+Phase 2 - Make requests to the Branch Custom Export API for current data following the instructions outlined above.